 18. Jameos del Agua

 One of the most famous places on Lanzarote!
 Here, César Manrique transformed part of a long lava tunnel that had collapsed in several places.
-Here you’ll find an amphitheater, a swimming pool (although you can’t swim in it), a restaurant and an underground lake with little white crabs.
+There’s an amphitheater, a swimming pool (although you can’t swim in it), a restaurant and an underground lake with little white crabs.
+See our article.

 If you don’t rent a car, you can visit it on a guided tour – see the different programs and book.